Getting Started with my Managed Windows 10 Desktop

 Getting Started Guide

 Welcome to the IT Services Managed Windows 10 Desktop.

 Important note for Laptop Users

 The Managed Windows 10 Desktop is available to both desktops and laptops.
 They are essentially the same.
 For full functionality the laptop must be connected to the network.
 The first time you log into a laptop we strongly recommend that it is plugged directly into a network socket on campus using a network cable (not a docking station).
 This is because on first use the laptop will be setting itself up for you to use and configuring things like your profile.
 It should be left connected for about an hour.

-The Laptops section in the Online Getting Started Guide provides further information about how to use a wireless network connection, how to connect when you are off-campus, and what access to you have to software and files when no network is present.
+The Options for laptop working below provides further information about how to use a wireless network connection, how to connect when you are off-campus, and what access you have to software and files when no network is present.

 Note on Licensing for Windows 10 and Office 2016. (this is particularly relevant for laptop users)